blastrock/dot-zcp/README.rst

 I didn't try to optimize characters as '[' and ']' as it would not make much sense in English.
 Also they already are in difficult spots so it's better to keep them there, as to ease transition from other layouts.

+Thanks to these relaxed constraints ('.' and ',' can move) and a different effort model (e.g. 'T' and 'Y' have the same typing effort), carpalx was able to find a better layout than the previous best QGMLWB.

 An ergonomic keyboard layout: .ZCP
 ==================================